Connect with us

 The Bottom Line

 LG dropping DTS from its 2025 line is unexpected, especially since there was no formal announcement.
-It is also puzzling since Xperi (DTS parent company) promised support of IMAX Enhanced/DTS:X Profile 2 (aka DTS:X for streaming) for LG TVs is not happening.
+It is also puzzling since Xperi (DTS parent company) promised support of IMAX Enhanced/DTS:X Profile 2 (aka DTS:X for streaming) for LG TVs may not be not happening.
 One fallout from this is that LG’s 2025 model year TVs won’t be able to take advantage of IMAX Enhanced content on Disney+.
 Although LG did support DTS in 2023/24 TV models, DTS:X IMAX Enhanced (DTS:X Profile 2) was never supported for Disney+.
 For those looking for IMAX Enhanced support, currently only a select number of recent TCL, Hisense and Sony TVs/projectors support it.

 This state of affairs follows LG’s decision in 2024 to drop built-in support for ATSC 3.0/NextGen TV.
 On the other hand, LG is still incorporating WiSA support into its higher-end TVs, which provide compatible wireless speaker support.